DeepMicroscopy/SlideRunner/README.md

 Starting with Version 1.10.0, we have a multi-thread-compatible plug-in interface.
 Up to now, documentation is not yet available.
 As examples, two plug-ins are provided.

+## Plugins

+There are currently two plug-ins available:

+- OTSU threshold: A simple OTSU threshold plugin.
+Positive pixels are shown in green color.
+- PPC: Positive Pixel Count, as in: Olson, Allen H. "Image analysis using the Aperio ScanScope."
+Technical manual.
+Aperio Technologies Inc (2006).

 ## Database structure

 The major entity of our database model is the annotation.
 Each annotation can have multiple coordinates, with their respective x and y coordinates, and the order they were drawn (for polygons).
 Further, each annotation has a multitude of labels that were given by one person each and are belonging to one class, respectively.